Akenland/akenland.github.io/rules.md

 Welcome to Akenland!
 We've put together these rules to ensure that everyone has fun and enjoys their time on the server.
 Please read and follow these rules as indicated.
 If you have any questions, please ask an Admin.

 ### Our Admin team
 Akenland Admins are indicated in-game, and on the Live Map, by a purple + in front of their names.
+On Discord, Admins have the "Aunix" role.

 Our current admins include:
 * Kade (in-game username: Kade_N_ - Discord: aceofkade) - Lead Admin